 - Cut uniform sizes, ideally small enough to both fit in a jar and keep bite sized for eating purposes.

-- Prepare and measure out everything (from brine to veggie or fruit prep) before heating brine.
+- Prepare and measure out everything (from brine to veggie or fruit prep) before heating the pickling brine.

 - Wash containers and jars well and let air dry.
 You can put quick pickles in any airtight container, but the jar is classic.

 When pickling cucumbers, you want to make sure you’re using fresh cucumbers that are without a lot of defects.
 Check out the image above.
 A fresh cucumber will result in a crisp pickle.
 Don’t use dented, spotted, or discolored cucumbers in your pickling process.

 How to pickle cucumbers with vinegar

 In this recipe we’re going to pickle the cucumbers with hot vinegar in a quick pickle method.
 It’s important here that the vinegar is hot!

-Boiling the vinegar makes it hot enough to penetrate what is being pickled.
+Boiling the vinegar makes it hot enough to penetrate the cuke (or whatever is being pickled).
 It’s the same principle seen in making tea; hot water steeps more intensely than cold.

 Ingredients for your quick refrigerator pickled cucumbers